DefianceDigital/LoRaBlue/README.md

 In summary, when a message is sent it bounces along other DefiChat devices for as long as they are willing to forward that message, making the maximum range theoretically unlimited.

-# DefiChat Data Privacy
-Messages themselves are not stored on the LoRaBlue device.
-Up to 100 Message IDs will be stored at a time.
-Newer Message IDs will replace the oldest Message IDs.
-Message IDs are stored in ram, so they will no longer exist after the device is reset.

-# DefiChat Maximum Range
-The maximum range for DefiChat is actually much lower than LoRaBlue itself is capable of.
-This is due to many factors.
-Primarily it's due to the radio settings themselves, as well as the longer message lengths.
-DefiChat has underwent extensive testing to find the best possible settings for the network to function at it's best.
-While long range was a factor, reliability was deemed the most important because DefiChat uses echoes to greatly increase range anyway.
-When using the properly mounted 5.8dBi antennas, the typical range is 3.0 miles.
-This is highly comparible to the average CB radio, but with MAXECHO being set to '5' by default, this translates to a typical range of 3-15 miles.
-It is impossible to predict the maximum range for every case because there are so many factors that go into it.
-Officially we list the range as 2.5+ miles because we believe in accurate representations.
-In an urban environment, the range will typically be <1.0 miles due to noise and obstructions.
-Wooded areas will also provide ranges closer to that of urban environments.

 # DefiChat Mobile App
 Currently, we only have an Android app but we hope to support iPhone soon.